penumbra1/expensify/README.md

 ## TODO:

-- Firebase limitation: server can't push updates to slient unless there is an value listener.
-However, a value listener will cause a roundtrip:
-  -- 1) client state updates
-  -- 2) client sends update to firebase
-  -- 3) firebase updates 4) value listener causes client to update again There is no way to see whether a change came from the current client or another app instance, so if I want to sync between different app instances, the roundtrip is inevitable.
-I can only avoid reloading the entire list on every single change by adding more specific child listeners.

-- Normalize the store: add a byId object to use for syncing and keep only the ids in the array to use for sorting/filtering

-- refactor ExpenseForm to pass only the updated fields in "updates" instead of rewritingthe entire expense - diff the form state against its props.expense and send up only the difference
+- refactor ExpenseForm to pass only the updated fields in "updates" instead of rewriting the entire expense - diff the form state against its props.expense and send up only the difference
+- refactor the router to avoid header rerenders (nested routes?)
+- clean up imports

 - Persist state to localstorage and boot from there when offline